General Goal: To know the major cause(s) of these infections, how they are transmitted, and the major manifestations of the infections.

-N gonorrhoeae and C trachomatis (D and K serovars) are the most common causes of PID.
-Other causes of PID include anaerobic bacteria (Bacteroides, Prevotella, Peptostreptococcus, and Peptococcus), Streptococcus species, facultative gram-negative rods (ex.
-Gardnerella vaginalis, Escherichia coli and Haemophilus influenzae), Mycoplasma hominis and Actinomyces israelii (usually seen in women with long-standing intrauterine devices).
+N gonorrhoeae and C trachomatis (D-K serovars) are the most common causes of PID.
+Other causes of PID include anaerobic bacteria (e.g., Bacteroides, Prevotella, Peptostreptococcus, and Peptococcus), Streptococcus species, facultative gram-negative rods (e.g., Gardnerella vaginalis, Escherichia coli and Haemophilus influenzae), Mycoplasma hominis, Mycoplasma genitalium, and Actinomyces israelii (usually seen in women with intrauterine devices).

 PID is the most common cause of involuntary infertility in women.
 Dissemination to the liver can result in a perihepatitis also called Fitz-Hugh-Curtis syndrome.
 Adhesions that appear like "Violin Strings" form between the abdominal wall and liver capsule (may occur in both gonococcal and nongonococcal types of PID).
 Other complications include unilateral or bilateral ovarian abscesses, tubal occlusion, scarring, and adhesions (the adhesions can result in chronic abdominal pain), and death.

-PID results when an infection of the vagina and cervix ascends to the upper genital tract of the female.
+PID results when an infection of the cervix ascends to the upper genital tract.
 Prior asymptomatic infections of the fallopian tubes, usually with N gonorrhoeae or C trachomatis, take place resulting in damage to the ciliary cells lining the fallopian tubes.
-Another infection ensues and the organisms are able to ascend the fallopian tubes and cause infections in contiguous structures.
+If another infection of the cervix occurs and the organisms ascend to the fallopian tubes then the prior damage to the ciliary cells in the fallopian tubes will allow the infection to get into the fallopian tubes and also infect contiguous structures (e.g., ovaries, peritoneum, liver).
 Sexually active women in their childbearing years are most at risk, and those under age 25 are more likely to develop PID than those older than 25.
-The cervix of teenage girls and young women is not fully matured as a result they are more likely to develop STI’s that result in PID.
+The cervix of teenage girls and young women is not fully matured and as a result they are more likely to develop STI’s that result in PID.